-- Rotenone: An insecticide used in combination with other organic pesticides.
-It's naturally produced as a beetle deterrent by several tropical plants and notoriously toxic to fish.
+- Rotenone.
+This is an insecticide used in combination with other organic pesticides.
+It’s naturally produced as a beetle deterrent by several tropical plants and is notoriously toxic to fish.

-- Copper sulfate: Destroys fungi and some weeds.
-Although it's classified as a biopesticide, it's industrially produced and can be toxic to humans and the environment at high levels.
+- Copper sulfate.
+This pesticide destroys fungi and some weeds.
+Although it’s classified as a biopesticide, it’s industrially produced and can be toxic to humans and the environment at high levels.

-- Horticultural oils: Refers to oil extracts from various plants with anti-insect effects.
+- Horticultural oils.
+This refers to oil extracts from various plants with anti-insect effects.
 These differ in their ingredients and potential side effects.
-Some can harm beneficial insects like bees (3).
+Some can harm beneficial insects like bees (

 This list is not comprehensive, but it illustrates two important concepts.